npatel126/Recipe-Community-/README.md

 - Username: SnoozeinSusan
 - Password: zzz

+Or you can create your own account!

+Once you've logged into Recipe Community take a look around!
+You can add recipes, create kitchens and cookbooks, and search for recipes that you want to add to your repertoire.
+To add a cookbook to a kitchen or a recipe to a cookbook, simply select what you would like to add!
+If you find a recipe that you like you can add it to your favorites as well!

+Bon appétit!

-# How to use Recipe Community
+# How to run Recipe Community

 Recipe Community currently runs on a LAMP stack hosted inside of a Docker container cluster.
-If you already have Docker installed on your system, you are ready to go to the next step.
+If you already have Docker installed on your system, you are ready to go to the next step after you clone the repository to your system.
 If not, you can refer to the below links for instructions on how to install Docker on your machine.

 ## How to install Docker